iamlouk/projects/README.md

 # Hello World!

+Future Ideas:

+- A REDIS clone (using epoll etc), maybe in Rust?

 Projects to small for their own repository or just small little things I want to try out.

 ### 001: [Minesweeper](./001-minesweeper)